onqtam/headjack/docs/why/10_COOPERATION.md

 > "To be a highly functional system, hierarchy must balance the welfare, freedoms, and responsibilities of the subsystems and total system—there must be enough central control to achieve coordination toward the large-system goal, and enough autonomy to keep all subsystems flourishing, functioning, and self-organizing." - [Thinking in Systems 2008, by Donella Meadows](https://subconscious.substack.com/p/fragments-vertebrate-technology#:~:text=To%20be%20a,and%20self%2Dorganizing.)

+> "We argue that enforcement is an underappreciated, and often critical, ingredient for cooperation across all scales of biological organization." - [Enforcement is central to the evolution of cooperation](https://sci-hub.se/10.1038/s41559-019-0907-1)

+> "The evolution of cooperation is central to all living systems.
+Evolutionary history can be defined by a series of major transitions in which replicating units came together, lost their independence and formed new levels of biological organization.
+As a consequence, life is organized in a hierarchy of cooperation: genes work together in genomes, genomes in cells, cells in multicellular organisms and multicellular organisms in eusocial groups." - [Enforcement is central to the evolution of cooperation](https://sci-hub.se/10.1038/s41559-019-0907-1)

+> "We define enforcement as an action that evolves, at least in part, to reduce selfish behaviour within a cooperative alliance.
+Selfish behaviours are those that benefit an actor and reduce its cooperation with one or more recipients in the alliance." - [Enforcement is central to the evolution of cooperation](https://sci-hub.se/10.1038/s41559-019-0907-1)

+> "All models identify conditions under which enforcement will evolve and increase cooperation.
+As is typical for evolutionary models, benefits and costs matter.
+In particular, high costs to enforcement can make it less likely to evolve, or less effective when it does evolve.
+Nevertheless, enforcement is predicted in every system, and importantly, this occurs over a wide range of parameters, which is consistent with the general importance of enforcement independently of both biological details and scale." - [Enforcement is central to the evolution of cooperation](https://sci-hub.se/10.1038/s41559-019-0907-1)

+> "There is now a large body of evidence that enforcement shapes cooperation across all levels of biology.
+This includes systems that have undergone a major transition, like some social insects, as well as those that have not, like many mutualisms...
+While high costs can be prohibitive, a given cooperative system may explore diverse enforcement strategies over evolutionary time until a low-cost solution arises.
+Low costs to enforcement are further facilitated by power asymmetries.
+Enforcement can be enabled by a single powerful individual, such as a host who exercises control over symbionts, or by majority rule, such as within an animal society.
+There is also a role for pre-adaptations: pre-existing features of the biology of a system can enable enforcement and promote its effectiveness.
+Systems in which enforcement is not possible will be less likely to see increases in cooperation over evolutionary time, or they may even see cooperation fall away.
+It is in those systems where enforcement does arise that we see the full extent, and wonders, of cooperative evolution." - [Enforcement is central to the evolution of cooperation](https://sci-hub.se/10.1038/s41559-019-0907-1)

 ██████████████████████████████████████████████████████████████████
 # SECTION: multipolar traps & anti-rivalry
 ██████████████████████████████████████████████████████████████████